Below are questions we're asked regularly. Feel free to look through them and if we haven't answered yours, ask us here.

 - Heavy churn must be solved quickly.

 - Make sure the company is raising enough money to succeed.
-Certain products or strategies require more capital to commercialize than others.

 - Beware of "over-investment" - raising too much money is a good way to mask underlying issues in a business.